Dean Brody (album)

-Dean Brody is the self-titled debut album of Canadian country music singer, Dean Brody.
+Dean Brody is the debut studio album by Canadian country music singer Dean Brody.
 It was released on April 28, 2009 via Broken Bow Records under the production of Matt Rovey.
 The album includes the single "Brothers", his only country hit in the United States.
 Brody wrote or co-wrote nine of the album's eleven songs.

 Critical reception

 Chris Neal of Country Weekly magazine gave the album a three-and-a-half star rating out of five.
 He said that the album contained well-written lyrics with a strong sense of individuality.
 He also said that Brody "doesn't reinvent current Music Row formulas — he just does them a little smarter and sharper than some do."